Anene018/Anene018/README.md

 - 👋 Hi, I’m Nnamdi
-- 👀 I’m interested in ...web design and data science
+- 👀 I’m interested in ...web design
-- 🌱 I’m currently learning java , javascript and python
+- 🌱 I’m currently learning java and javascript
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me anenemaidohemmanuel@gmail.com